 - Based on the goals for the campaign, you should then determine the platforms that align best with your needs.

-- Now, determine the keywords or the demographics that will help you find the audience you seek.
+- Now, determine the keywords or the demographics that will help you find the target audience you seek.

 - Create an ad that abides by the rules of the ad platform and entices users to learn more.